-Once your teacher profile is set up on Strydal, you’re probably thinking about finding your first paying students.
+Once your creator channel is set up on Strydal, you’re probably thinking about finding your first paying members.
 Which is exactly what this guide is all about!

-We’ll give you eight ideas, with advice on how to promote your digital studio, invite existing clients to it, and use proven digital marketing techniques to attract more members.
+We’ll give you eight ideas, with advice on how to promote your channel, invite people to join it, and use proven digital marketing techniques to attract more members.

 FYI some of these ideas are quick and easy, and some of them require a little more time and planning.